Flinders View, Queensland: Geography

 Flinders View is bisected by the Cunningham Highway which also forms part of the northern and southern boundary of the suburb.

 Flinders View consists of four estates, Fairview Rise, Kensington Hills, Jacana Place and Flinders Crest.
-Major parks include Fairview Park and Nugent Park and its local shopping centre is Winston Glades, which has seen much change and development recently with the enlargement of Supa IGA and the movement of Pizza Hut and Network Video to a new section of the centre.
+Major parks include Fairview Park and Nugent Park.

 History

 The origin of the suburb name is from the view and proximity to Flinders Peak from the suburb of Flinders View.